 For regular expression matching, use

-group entries that declare who the policy applies to.
+urn entries that declare who or what the policy applies to.

 Each entry can contain a single string, or a sequence of strings to define multiple entries.